SAP/openui5-fhir/docs/Home.md

 npm run docs
 ```

-The above command creates API documentation for thie FHIRModel project.
+The above command creates API documentation for thie `openui5-fhir` project.
 All classes, which are considered to be part of the public API are explicitely named in the run-script itself.